Noiyy/odin-rock-paper-scissors/README.md

 # Odin Rock Paper Scissors
 JS rock paper scissors project for TOP (The Odin Project).

-This is the first JS project & it's going to be played from console.
+This is the first JS project - It was played from console at first, but after some days I got to the part of revisiting this project, and reworking it with UI & adding responsiveness.
+Of course, some logic also had to be changed.
-- GUI & stuff will be added later on, apparently.
+- I've also added a special konami code easter egg, that people could perhaps find if they understood the reference by site UI.
+Or you could just look at JS code in files lol.